Vlad666exe/Test/README.md

 same goes for *Lua Scripts*, comment out or delete the line with `LUA_ALLOWED`, this and other customization options are all available within the `Project.xml` file

+## DISCLAIMER
+credits to everyone I mentioned in the android port credits when using this

 ## Credits:
 * Shadow Mario - Programmer
 * Riveren - Artist
+* Jose (Mobile Port)
+* idklool some codes
+* Sirox Generic
+* lily Linc_luajit
+* karim akira Controls Code
 ### Special Thanks
 * bbpanzu - Ex-Programmer
 * Yoshubs - Ex-Programmer